joemasilotti/masilotti.com/src/_posts/2023-04-25-swift-for-ruby-developers.md

 ---

 On Thursday I hosted a 40-minute crash course on Swift + iOS.
-The session was aimed at Ruby + Rails developers who want to build Turbo Native apps but lack knowledge of Swift and iOS.
+The session was aimed at Ruby + Rails developers who want to <%= link_to "build Turbo Native apps", "_posts/2021-05-14-turbo-ios.md" %> but lack knowledge of Swift and iOS.

 I covered the fundamentals of Swift and iOS, and compared and contrasted each concept to Ruby and Rails, making it easier for web developers to understand.